SBA Loans: Pros and Cons Guide

 Government Guarantee

 In most business financing arrangements, the loan is based solely on your personal and business financials and qualifications.
-With SBA loans, the government acts almost like a cosigner on the loan, as the SBA guarantees a certain percentage of the loan.
-If the borrower defaults, the government pays the lender for the guaranteed portion.
-That added security creates options that aren’t available with other loans.
+With SBA loans, the federal government acts almost like a cosigner on the loan, as the SBA guarantees a certain percentage of the loan.
+If the business fails and the borrower defaults, the government pays the lender for the guaranteed portion of the loan.
+That added security of the loan guarantee creates options that aren’t available with other loans.

 Borrowing Amounts for Any Budget

-Lenders have more security to offer high borrowing amounts.
+Lenders have more security to offer, allowing them to lend higher amounts.
 For comparison, some lenders only provide up to $250,000.
 With a $5 million maximum, small business owners can make significant investments in growth.

-However, if your business does not need a massive loan, there are also smaller loan amounts available.
+However, if your business does not require a substantial loan, smaller loan amounts are also available.
 The wide range of available borrowing amounts means there’s a loan to fund most business needs.

 Low Interest Rates & Limited Fees

-The SBA sets maximum interest rates that limit what lenders can charge.
+The SBA caps interest rates, limiting what lenders can charge.
 Since the government agency partially guarantees the loans, lenders take less risk and can offer lower rates than the maximum in many cases.

 The SBA also sets limits on the fees lenders can charge.
 You won’t have to worry about extraneous costs such as application fees.
+Providing a set maximum interest rate helps business owners plan for costs more effectively.
 You will have to pay a guarantee fee on the portion of the loan the SBA guarantees, however.

 Various Business Purposes

 Among the different SBA lending packages available, the loans provide funding for virtually any business need.
-The 7(a) loan provides a wide range of funding, but there are specialized loans as well.
+The 7(a) loan offers a wide range of funding, but there are also specialized loans available.

 There are specifically designed export loans for growing an export business, microloans for startups and new businesses, and the Community Advantage pilot program provides funding for businesses in underserved areas.
 In addition, SBA express loans can provide faster funding, although they carry lower borrowing amounts and higher interest rates.